armandtvz/dramatiq-taskstate/README.md

 the task when it is 30 seconds or older or has a "final/completed" status like "skipped", "failed" or "done".

-To set the seen status of a task once a user has seen the status of a completed task:
+The seen status of a task is set automatically when sending a message to the websocket; this is handled in the default JS script.
+However, if not using the default script, just send the complete array of task ID's to the websocket: the server will then set each completed task as seen.

 To add the `cleanup_tasks` periodic job to Python APS: